-- Submitting a tax return for the year when you moved to Germany (usually this will be mid-way through the fiscal year and makes things more complex due to potential tax liabilities in the country you moved from).
+- Submitting a tax return for the year you moved to Germany (if you moved mid-way through the fiscal year, it makes things more complex due to potential tax liabilities in the country you’ve moved from).

-- If you have significant income from a foreign source (usually this means business interests or rental property overseas).
-Double taxation is a whole other topic within itself.
+- Significant income from a foreign source.
+The topic of double taxation treaties is a whole other topic within itself.

 What does a Steuerberater cost?

 Fees for German tax advisors are based on a regulated set of charges known as the Steuerberatergebührenordnung (StBVV).

 Don’t ask how these work – I can’t even begin to explain!